cyrillkuettel/ecstatic-pilot/observations.md

 - Chaning the AImagereader resolution did not change performance.
 - Maybe try out setting more threads than cores?
 - fiddle with the probability threshhold?

+# Nkd Camera
+- It is logging this:
+open 0 90
+this should indicate the orientation.
+Maybe the orientation can affect performance?
+This may matter for plants, but I think for QR-Code it is irrelevant

+# Idea: print the MAT
+maybe print the vector<Mat> and check if you find some pattern for QR Code